-Evolving state, local and federal operating guidance along with uncertain and rapidly changing revenue projections and fiscal information coming from our state contracting and governing agencies made FY21 a year of significant financial challenge.
+Evolving state, local and federal operating guidance along with uncertain and rapidly changing revenue projections and fiscal information coming from our state contracting and governing agencies made FY22 a year of significant financial challenge.
 Balancing the needs of our students, consumers and staff with the realities and ambiguities of the information coming from our contracted revenue streams created a difficult business climate for a self-sustaining organization such as ours.
-Some tough decisions were made, but these mitigation measures allowed us to come out stronger on the other side and we look forward to a return to stability and fiscal clarity in FY22.
+SMEC continues to advocate, along with other Collaboratives statewide, for designated funding for facilities, workforce stability and program enhancement and we look forward to a return to stability and fiscal clarity in FY23.

 Despite the challenges created by the Covid-19 pandemic, in late 2020 we were able to complete the framework of a Strategic Plan which became effective during FY21.
-We are excited to move forward during FY22 and beyond as we continue to work on implementing a new set of strategic goals and continuing with our ongoing quest to enhance and expand our programs and services.
+We began moving forward during FY22 with implementing a new set of strategic goals and continuing with our ongoing quest to enhance and expand our programs and services.